GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 To access the Stackdriver Logging console perform the following steps:

 1. In the GCP console navigate to the **Stackdriver -> Logging** page.
 2. The default logging console will load.
-On this page change the resource filter to be **GKE Container**.
+On this page change the resource filter to be **GKE Container -> stackdriver-logging -> default** (the **stackdriver-logging** is the cluster; and the **default** is the namespace).
 Your screen should look similar the screenshot below.
 3. On this screen you can expand the bulleted log items to view more complete details about the log entry.

 ![Logging Console](docs/loggingconsole.png)

 In the logging console you can perform any type of text search, or try the various filters by log type, log level, timeframe, etc.

+### Viewing Log Exports

+The Terraform configuration built out two Log Export Sinks.
+To view the sinks perform the following steps:

+1. In the GCP console navigate to the **Stackdriver -> Logging** page.
+2. The default logging console will load.
+On the left navigation click on the **Exports** menu option.
+3. This will bring you to the **Exports** page.
+You should see two Sinks in the list of log exports.
+4. You can edit/view these sinks by clicking on the context menu to the right and selecting the **Edit sink** option.
+5. Additionally, you could create additional custom export sinks by clicking on the **Create Export** option in the top of the navigation window.

 ### Logs in Cloud Storage